Skip to main content

 Is the GRE required?

-As of the Fall 2024 admission cycle, we no longer require GRE scores for applications to our PhD or MA programs.
+No, GRE scores are not required for applications to our PhD or MA program.

 Who should I ask to write me a letter of recommendation?